 Synopsis from Candlewick Press:

-About: ‘T Was the Night Before Christmas is a children’s classic holiday story written by Clement C. Moore and illustrated by P.J.
-Lynch.
-It was rereleased on November 2021 by Candlewick Press, hardcover, 32 pages.
-The genres are picture book, holidays, classic, and poetry.
-This book is intended for readers ages 3 to 7, grades P to 2.
+About: Bake, Make, and Learn to Cook: Fun & Healthy Recipes for Young Cooks is a cookbook with dishes for kids to eat.
+It was published on 12/7/2021 by Candlewick Press, hardcover, 88 pages.
+The genres are cookbook and nonfiction.
+This book is intended for eaters from ages 5 to 9, grades Kindergarten to 4.
 According to the publisher’s website, Candlewick Press is committed to making the world a better place, not just through the books they publish but also in the way they work.
 Click HERE to learn about their green initiatives and their commitment to improving life in the community.
 Please see below for more information about the author, illustrator, and publisher.

 I rate it 5 stars!

 About the Author and Illustrator:

 David Atherton is the 2019 winner of The Great British Baking Show.
 Formerly an international health adviser, David Atherton now writes a food column for the Guardian, where he shares some of his fun and healthy recipes.
 Bake, Make, and Learn to Cook is his debut book, focused on tasty recipes that will inspire a love of cooking and baking in little ones and their caretakers.
 He lives in London.
 (Photo obtained from the author’s Instagram page and info obtained from Candlewick’s website, Book pictures obtained from Edelweiss).

 Rachel Stubbs is an author and illustrator whose work is frequently inspired by people-watching and human interaction.
 She is a recipient of the Sebastian Walker Award for Illustration, and her debut picture book, My Red Hat, was selected for the Bologna Children’s Book Fair 2020 illustrator’s exhibition.
 Rachel Stubbs lives in London.
 (Info obtained from Candlewick’s website).